T5 vs LED Lighting

 LEDs are a type of semiconductor called "Light Emitting Diodes" or LEDs.

 Very simply, LEDs emit light when electrical current flows through them, releasing energy in the form of photons.
-The color of the light produced by the LED corresponds to the photons' energy and how they react inside the semiconductor.
+The color type of the aquarium light produced by the LED corresponds to the photons' energy and how they react inside the semiconductor.

-LED fixtures give you an astounding range of options when it comes to the spectrum and color of light that’s available to you.
+LED-type aquarium light fixtures give you an astounding range of options when it comes to the spectrum and color of light that’s available to you.